 - Form flat patties of even thickness for faster more uniform cooking.
 Use your thumb to make an indentation in each patty before cooking to reduce patty ‘bulging’ when cooking.

 - Use a thermometer to know when patties are done.
 Patties can look done (i.e. be no longer pink inside) before being completely cooked.
 Just remember “Your Burger’s Done at 71!”—that’s 71ºC/160ºF.
+It’s also important to turn the patties twice while cooking.
 Don’t eat burgers that are rare.

 - Check each patty for doneness since grills have hot and cold spots and patties can vary in size.
 Wash thermometer stem after testing a partially cooked burger.
 Use separate dishes and utensils for raw meat and other foods.